LucasDelfino92/morrowindsharp/mw#.md

 Addresses numerous mesh and textures issues with the vanilla head, leading to much better looking faces overall.
 - Only install the **kart_facelift_meshes** main file.

+> Unlike **Familiar Faces**, this mod doesn't touch on hair or Khajiit head meshes, which is why we want to install it later and overwrite **Familiar Faces**' other head meshes.

 [**Comrade Raven's Book Arts Replacer**](https://www.nexusmods.com/morrowind/mods/48896)
 Replaces most of the original book arts with hi-res images redrawn from scratch.
 - Right-click on **Data Files**.